gabbywelson/chris-zombik-blog/README.md

 ### Development

 1. First [clone the repo](#clone) if you have not done so already
 2. `cd my-project && cp .env.example .env` to copy the example environment variables.
-You'll need to add the `POSTGRES_URL` and `BLOB_READ_WRITE_TOKEN` from your Vercel project to your `.env` if you want to use Vercel Blob and the Neon database that was created for you.
+You'll need to add the `DATABASE_URL` and `BLOB_READ_WRITE_TOKEN` from your Vercel project to your `.env` if you want to use Vercel Blob and the Neon database that was created for you.

    > _NOTE: If the connection string value includes `localhost` or `127.0.0.1`, the code will automatically use a normal postgres adapter instead of Vercel._.
 You can override this functionality by setting `forceUseVercelPostgres: true` if desired.